PriyankaTayade/walmart-e-commerce-transaction-flow/README.md

 ----------------------------------------------------------------------------
 Test cases covered.

-1. If the item is out of stock, select another item and keep of repeating till a item is found which is in stock, assuming that probability of finding continuous item out of stock is minimum.
+1. If the item is out of stock, select another item and keep on repeating till a item is found which is in stock, assuming that probability of finding continuous item out of stock is minimum.
-2. If a color is to be selected for an item to be added to the cart, selected the color and adds the item to the cart provided he item is in stock.
+2. If a color is to be selected for an item to be added to the cart, selected the color and adds the item to the cart provided the item is in stock.
-3. If it is mandatory to check of the item is available at particular location before adding to cart, puts the zip code and check availability.
+3. If it is mandatory to check of the item is available at particular location before adding to cart, put the zip code and check availability.

 Implementation details.